rawfoxDE/wsc/README.md

 ./              - a empty dir with wsc in it or wsc in path called from inside a empty dir is the basic dir for wsc.

-./bak/          - with the 'r' command, the source in this dir will be restored to ./wine-test

 ./build/wine32  - build dir for the 32bit wine

 ./build/wine64  - build dir for the 64bit wine, contents of both is deleted on a new build

 ./wine-staging  - contains the wine staging patches, download with '9' or copy in from local source

-./wine-test     - this is Workdir, in this dir the sources get modified, patched, restored
+./workdir       - this is Workdir, in this dir the sources get modified, patched, restored

-./wine-vanilla  - contains the wine vanilla source, can be used to copy to workdir for a fresh source in there ('k') or
-                  build directly from there with 'v'
+./wine-vanilla  - contains the wine vanilla source, can be used to copy to workdir for a fresh source in there ('k') or build directly from there with 'v'

+./patches 	- a place for your patches, this will be reworked soon as you still have to enter the patchname in the wsc script

 Usage: